icyflame/blog/_posts/2017-07-23-straw-dogs-trenchers-farm.md

 > The third man - Bert Voizey - never felt comfortable in this kind of fancy
 > house.
 Like one of his own ferrets, he had a natural instinct for creeping
 > about in darker corners.
 He was not at ease with loud, confident people who
-> stared you straihgt in the eye when they talked to you.
+> stared you straight in the eye when they talked to you.

 We later learn that Bert posions rats for a living and he's proud of this because most people are freaked out by rats, but he understands them and does doesn't have to be scared of them.
-Another line

 Bert is missing from the movie.

 Bic is a character who's only in the movie.
 He's a pretty 1D character and there's not a lot to talk about with him.